Studio ATAO Team

 Karen is a Boston-based nonprofit project manager with experience in healthcare education and training, international development, and fundraising.
 She has organized a variety of events and conferences in the US and internationally and previously worked as a bartender in London and Boston.
 Karen studied Political Science and Economics at McGill University and has a MSc in International Development from the London School of Economics and Political Science.
 In her free time, she enjoys hiking, planning trips, and buying more books than she’ll ever read.

 Edric Huang is a native and typical New Yorker, doing too much all the time.
-Outside of the Studio, he organizes with a grassroots environmental justice organization in Brooklyn, designs anti-racism / anti-harassment trainings for major non-profits and think-tanks, and supports global ethnographic research initiatives.
-He stumbled upon Studio ATAO after spending two years as Program Director of Emma's Torch, empowering refugees to begin careers in NYC's restaurant industry and thinking a lot about the politics of food.
-Edric studied anthropology and poetry at Princeton, and spends his free time writing poems, dancing, watching yet another Asian drama, and having existential crises.
+Outside of the Studio, he is the Global Careers Manager at Re:Coded, an NGO that facilitates tech up-skilling for conflict-affected and marginalized youth in the Middle East.
+He stumbled upon Studio ATAO after two years as Program Director of Emma's Torch, empowering refugees to begin careers in NYC's restaurant industry and thinking a lot about the politics of food.
+Edric studied anthropology and poetry at Princeton, and spends his free time writing poems, dancing, and watching yet another Asian drama.

 Claire is a NYC-based theatrical designer turned digital marketer and storyteller.
 She grew up in Honolulu, Hawai'i before attending New York University's Tisch School of The Arts where she received a BFA in Theater.
 After college, her 'survival job' in the restaurant industry transformed into a career in social media and marketing.
 During her spare time, Claire likes to watch anime, visit art galleries, and eat her way through NYC.